tranvanh/trade-mockup/README.md

 # Client Application
-- Sends orders to server
+- Sends orders to server in json format
+- Option to simulate order creations for stress testing

 # Server Application
 - Processes orders and delegades them to the market
+- Serves as a communication layer between the market and the client

 ## TradeLib - Shared
 - Trading specific components